Fydyr/Galad-Islands/docs/en/index.md

 6. **Dominate the archipelago**!

 !!! tip "Starting tip"
-    Start by exploring the map to find chests and map out areas before engaging in combat!
+    Start by exploring the map to find flying chests or gold on the islands and map out areas before engaging in combat!

 ## 📚 Navigation in this guide